nanochess/transputer/README.md

 ## Small-C compiler

-The Small-C compiler is based on the Ron Cain's public domain Small-C compiler.
+The Small-C compiler is based on the Ron Cain's public domain Small-C compiler published in Dr. Dobb's Journal issue 45.
 I've ported it to transputer, and made a very much enhanced version that generates pretty small code using my tree generator evaluator (the compiler sizes up at 16 kb of code).

 To execute it: